 “You can’t learn dog training online” I’ve heard this a few times, most recently just a few weeks ago.
 And it got me thinking about how I learned about dog training.
 The vast majority of my learning experience has been reading, listening and watching.

 In those early days when I was young and eager, I’m sure my springer rolled his eyes when he saw me return from a weekend away.
 He was about to be my guinea pig as I put what I’d learned into practice.
-These days I don’t attend quite as many events but when I do I come home and consider what I’ve learned, weighing up how useful it is for my dogs and for clients’ dogs rather than automatically trying it out.
+These days I don’t attend quite as many events.
+But when I do, I come home and consider what I’ve learned.
+Rather than automatically trying it out, I weigh up how useful it is for my dogs and for clients’ dogs.
 I know my dogs are grateful for that period of reflection.

 Just as you have to choose events carefully, you have to choose your online resources carefully.
 Critical evaluation are the key words here.
-Question everything, see how it fits in with your views and ethics, does it challenge you to think differently, to add to your understanding or does it jar with your personal belief system?
+Question everything.
+See how it fits in with your views and ethics.
+Does it challenge you to think differently?
+Or does it add to your understanding?
+Maybe it jars with your personal belief system?
 For example, I will discard anything that causes a dog distress.
 While I have studied pain and fear inducing methods and have sadly seen many of them in practice, they are not something that I include in my training toolbox.
-Just because someone who you might admire or follow suggests a technique, it does not mean that you have to replicate it or even agree with it.
+Just because someone who you might admire or follow suggests a technique, it does not mean that you have to replicate it.
+Or even agree with it.
 You must make your own informed evaluations however you choose to learn.

 I would describe myself as an experience led trainer.
-I worked things out with my dogs, I learned from them and then went off to study why what I was doing was working, or not.
+By working things out with my dogs, I learned from them.
+And then went off to study why what I was doing was working, or not.
 Learning without a dog in front of me has supported everything I do when working with a dog.
 So can you learn dog training online?
 Hell yes!
-But do you then have to apply what you’ve learned, to practise the skills and try out the techniques?
+But do you then have to apply what you’ve learned?
+To practise the skills and try out the techniques?
 Hell yes!